Boudhik-Shaj/MyCaptain/README.md

 # MyCaptain
-Devolped by Boudhik Shaj for studying java
+Devolped by Boudhik Shaj for studying java & python